wizo06/japanese/docs/Fundamentals/description-inflection.md

 だ-engine | Noun-sentence + Adjective-sentence (na-adjectives)
 い-engine | Adjective-sentence (i-adjectives)

 In Japanese, if we want to express negative, past-tense, negative past-tense, conditional, causative, etc, **we just have to inflect the engine**.
 Inflection means changing part of a word (usually the ending) to express a grammatical function or attribute.
+For example, in English, the verb "see" can inflect into "saw", "sees", "seen" to express present/past and singular/plural, etc. In Japanese, verbs (and words in general) don't express singular/plural, but they can express a lot more than English verbs can.

-We will learn how to inflect into negative, past-tense, and negative past-tense for now.
+For now, we will only learn how to inflect the engine to express negative, past-tense, and negative past-tense.

 ### Negative

-To express negative, we attach the **helper verb 「ない」** to the engine.
+To inflect into negative, we attach the **helper verb 「ない」** to the engine.

-!!! info "う-engine"
+???+ info "う-engine"
-    **For ru-verbs**, drop the 「る」 and attach the helper verb 「ない」.
+    **For one-row verbs**, drop the 「る」 and attach the helper verb 「ない」.
 Examples:

     - 食べ{--る--} → 食べ{++ない++}
     - 起き{--る--} → 起き{++ない++}

-    **For u-verbs**, change the last kana into its corresponding /a/ equivalent and attach the helper verb 「ない」.
+    **For five-rows verbs**, change the last kana into its corresponding 「あ」 row variant and attach the helper verb 「ない」.
 Examples:

     - 書 ==く== → 書 ==か== {++ない++}
     - 話 ==す== → 話 ==さ== {++ない++}